SturmkitX/SoftwareDesign_Assignment1/Assignment2/README.md

 Password : ponguser
 Ensure the user has at least SELECT, INSERT, UPDATE and DELETE rights on the imported schema.

-Running the application : run MainScreen.
+Running the application : run StartFXML.

 Java 8 required.